< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 * In news of the Ukraine War, on the night of 31 January / 1 February, five Ukrainian drone boats of the HUR intelligence service attacked the Russian Black Sea Fleet (RBSF) missile corvette IVANOVETS.
 Videos showed the vessel being hit with powerful explosions and sinking.
 Although the war may appear to be stagnant, the Ukrainians have clearly thrown the RBSF on the defensive, with estimates that it has lost at least a fifth of its strength.
 The Russians are no longer able to effectively interfere with shipping to and from Ukraine across the Black Sea, and it doesn't appear they are poised to regain the initiative.

-In more startling news a Russian Air Force pilot, Major Oleg Stegachev, was gunned down in the city of Engels in Russia; the Russians did not say that he survived.
+In more startling news a Russian Air Force pilot, Major Oleg Stegachev, was gunned down in the city of Engels in Russia.
 He was the commander of a Tupolev Tu-95 "Bear" bomber, flying out of the air base in Engels, that had been launching cruise missile strikes against Ukraine.
 A Ukrainian HUR announcement elaborated:

 QUOTE: